unit-mesh/co-mate/README.md

 # archguard-comate
-Co-mate is a architecture governance in ArchGuard.
+> Co-mate is an architecture governance in ArchGuard.